It's All About Your Choices - Go Nutritious

 - Café Antlers

 Some tasks may need to be done outside of school hours, like moving around displays or repainting the cafeteria.
 Be prepared to work with the principal and members of your team to schedule makeover projects in the evenings or on weekends.
-Don’t worry — the extra effort will be worth it for everyone in your community!
+Don’t worry — the extra effort will be worth it!

 Build student leadership opportunities.
 These links show great examples of schools that set long-term goals for their makeovers, involved students in the planning and even gave students opportunities to create their own public service videos: